-Rogue Valley Sewer Service (RVS) can provide sanitary sewer facilities through a sanitary sewer line in the public right of way.
-Storm water facilities are available in the Talent Avenue right of way and the systems have adequate capacity for the purposes of the proposed map change.
+Rogue Valley Sewer Service (RVSS) provides sanitary sewer facilities through a sanitary sewer line to Mountain View Estates.
+Storm water facilities are available in the West Valley View Road right of way and the systems have adequate capacity for the purposes of the proposed map change.
 Future development on the site will be required to comply with the standards in effect at the time of development.